 All types of abuse can have an emotional and psychological impact.
 This can cause a heightened sense of fear for many women.
 It is important to seek out counselling and support services to deal with this.

-Once you have left your partner, situations such as access visits, court dates and times when you may need to have contact with him can be very stressful.
+Once you have left your partner, situations related to the children, court dates and times when you may need to have contact with him can be very stressful.
 You may find it helpful to plan for these situations.
 Your emotional safety plan should include measures to increase safety for you and/or your children as well as an after-care plan.

 The following checklist offers strategies for supporting your emotional safety by establishing boundaries with your ex-partner.
 Please see the Self-care section for more tips.